filby89/expressive-audiovisual-speech-synthesis-GR/README.md

 ### Installation

-* Download the CVSP-EAV dataset from [here](https://pithos.okeanos.grnet.gr/public/CEko2ZrurDdUJw7SF1hRC6) and extract it.
-If you want to skip creating the STRAIGHT waveform features (next step) you can download them from [here]() (Warning: size is 112GB).
+* Download the CVSP-EAV dataset from [here](https://pithos.okeanos.grnet.gr/public/gUB3DOoM7qvLGahk4i7pw1) and extract it.

 * Put the aam-model downloaded from the dataset (file all_emotions.mat) in the `aam_model/model/` directory.